amoxu/Baofeng-UV-5RM-5RH-RE/README.md

 > * The product description page confirms that it supports three-band transmission.
 > * If you remove the battery, you can see a yellow round label with the word "BK" printed on it.
 >
-> **If the following conditions are met, the version of the AT1846S transceiver may be used:**
+> **If any of the following conditions are met, they may be another hardware using AT1846S transceiver:**
 > * The model name is UV5RL or UV5RH (L Edition).
-> * The product introduction does not mention tri-band transmission support.
+> * The product introduction does not mention 220-250MHz(1.25 Meters VHF) transmission support.
 > * The version of firmware is v0.07 or v0.06.

 > [!WARNING]
-> The firmware files in the factory_firmware directory come from different sources.
+> The firmware files under the [factory_firmware](factory_firmware/) foler are collected from different sources.
 >
-> Different Hams obtaind them from their sellers and then shared them in the Ham group, I tried to collect them here.
+> Different Hams obtaind them from their sellers and then shared them in the Ham groups or channels.
 >
 > There is no guarantee that they are from the original manufacturer.
 >